serenity-is/docs/api/js/corelib/modules/corelib_q.md

 ▸ **iframeDialog**(`options`): `void`

-Display a dialog that shows an HTML block, which is usually returned from server callbacks in an IFRAME
+Display a dialog that shows an HTML block in an IFRAME, which is usually returned from server callbacks

 #### Parameters